mickeyhqian/VoteEnsemble/README.md

 ```
 For a concrete example, refer to the script `exampleLP.py`.
 ### Offloading Ensembles to Disk
 If your machine learning model or optimization solution is memory-intensive, it may not be feasible to store the entire ensemble in RAM.
-This implementation provides an option to dynamically offload learned models/solutions to disk, keeping only the active model/solution in RAM.
+This implementation provides a feature to dynamically offload learned models/solutions to disk, keeping only the active model/solution in RAM.
 By default, this feature is disabled, but you can enable it as follows:
 ```
 # Offload the ensemble in MoVE to the specified directory
 move = MoVE(yourBaseLearner, subsampleResultsDir="path/to/your/directory")